- unsafe.Pointer

 iota

-iota - Automatic numbering of constants 🔢⚡ | a counter of values within the compiler. . generates sequential constants in Go
+iota - Auto-incrementing constants 🔢⚡ | counter of values within the compiler. . generates sequential constants in Go

-iota is a special identifier in Go that is used within const blocks for the automatic generation of sequential values.
+iota is a special identifier in Go that is used within const blocks for automatic generation of sequential values.

 In Java, the equivalent is enum or simply static final constants.
 But Java does not have a built-in auto-increment mechanism in declarations.